 It was wall-to-wall blue sky the day we visited Black Rock Canyon, but the Coachella Valley was obscured by low-lying cloud (or was it smog?
 It was white and looked like cloud, but it got browner as you followed it in the general direction of Los Angeles.
 I’m choosing to remember it as low-lying cloud…).

 Even without clear views of Coachella Valley, the surrounding hills and mountains were quite beautiful and made the effort all worthwhile.
-The Panorama Loop hike provided a much-needed change of scenery after spending two full days experiencing the best things to do in Joshua Tree National Park.
+The Panorama Loop hike provided a much-needed change of scenery after spending two full days experiencing the best things to do in Joshua Tree National Park with kids.

 Panorama Loop Hike Stats

 Distance: The Panorama Loop trail is a barbell shaped hike with a loop at the beginning (Burnt Hill Trail), a loop at the far end of the hike (Panorama Loop Trail), connected by a there-and-back in the middle (Black Rock Canyon Trail).
 The full round-trip distance of the Panorama Loop Trail is 6.6 miles / 10.6km.

 Elevation Gain: The elevation gain on of the Panorama Loop hike is slow and steady for most of the distance.
 It’s barely noticeably until you reach the southern end of the Panorama Loop, and then it becomes steep for a short period.

 The total elevation gain on this hike sounds scarier than it actually is at 1,100 feet / 336m.
 Spreading it over the 3.3 miles / 5.3km of ‘uphill’ hiking, it’s only 333 feet of elevation gain per mile (63m per km) which is hardly noticeable.